TomZdulski/FUEL-CMS/README.md

 # FUEL CMS - Opt-In Multi-Language branch - for TEST - do not fork/clone - often edited(commits)
+***Please ignore this file (README.MD) in Your merges - this one only describes changes in 'opt-in-multi-language' branch.
+Original content is at the end of this file.***

 This branch is focused on Multi-Language development of FUEL-CMS framework with heavy use of existing features of FUEL-CMS and Opt-In Controller Development, based on 'master' branch.